How to Get Equity Out of Your Home Without Refinancing

 Cash-out refinancing has a loan-to-value limit of 80%.
 This means you’d need to leave 20% of your home’s current value untouched.
 If your home was worth $300,000, your new loan amount couldn’t exceed $240,000.

 This new $240,000 loan would need to pay off your existing loan.
 Then, your cash-out would come from what’s left over.
-If you owed $230,000 on your existing loan, you could get only $10,000 in cash back.
+If you owed $230,000 on your existing mortgage loan, you could get only $10,000 in cash back.

 Many homeowners don’t have enough equity to pay off their current loan, leave 20% of equity in the home, and get cash back.